Why Canonical Rounds Fail for Optimal Byzantine Resilience: Canonical-Round Lower Bounds via Reductions

 \emph{Reliable broadcast}~\cite{Bracha1987} is defined with one of the $n$ processes, $s$, designated as the \emph{sender}.
 The sender has an input value $v$, and it calls \emph{r-broadcast}$(v,s)$, where the argument $s$ indicates that $s$ is the sender in this instantiation.
 Processes other than $p$ call \emph{r-broadcast}$(-,s)$, where the argument $-$ indicates that the invoker is not the sender in this instantiation.
 Processes may terminate with \emph{r-accept}($w$,$s$), with the following properties: \begin{description} \item[Agreement:] All correct processes that accept a value from sender $s$, accept the same value. \item[Validity:] If the sender $s$ is correct then eventually all correct processes accept $s$’s input. \item[Totality (relay):] If some correct process accepts a value from sender $s$ then eventually all correct processes accept a value from sender $s$. \end{description}

+A weaker variant, \textit{consistent broadcast}~\cite{CachinKPS2001}, is very similar but abandons the totality property; it requires only that correct processes do not accept conflicting values from the same sender, and that if the sender is correct then eventually all correct processes accept its message.
+The interface to consistent broadcast is denoted c-broadcast and c-accept.

-We use a reduction to show that reliable broadcast has no bounded-round canonical round algorithm and no communication-closed algorithm when $n \le 5f$.
-Consider Algorithm~\ref{alg:RB to CA} for crusader agreement, assuming $n > 4f$, which uses $n$ concurrent instantiations of reliable broadcast.
+We use a reduction to show that consistent broadcast has no bounded-round canonical round algorithm and no communication-closed canonical round algorithm when $n \le 5f$.
+Since every algorithm for reliable broadcast is also a solution to consistent broadcast, the impossibility results for consistent broadcast immediately extend to reliable broadcast.
+Consider Algorithm~\ref{alg:RB to CA} for crusader agreement, assuming $n > 4f$, which uses $n$ concurrent instantiations of consistent broadcast.
 Next we show that this algorithm is correct.